pnnv/notes/Untitled.md

 - [ ] heap sort
 - [ ] remove duplicates from a sorted array in place
 - [ ] first non repeating char in a string
+- [ ] segragate 0, 1, 2 without using extraspace
+- [ ] sort a queue, without using extra space